Growing Dome Gardening Advice

 Continue reading »

-How to Prepare Your Greenhouse for Winter
+How To Prepare Your Greenhouse For Winter

 When the nights start to get cold, and all those fans and vents are working against your best greenhouse gardening efforts, it's time to adjust your dome for the changing weather.
 Of course, It's never a seamless shift from summer to winter, and temps can fluctuate quite a bit.
 We want to share some tips that will help you winterize your greenhouse.
 Helping you adapt to your specific environment and enjoy a flourishing winter garden.